cloudfoundry/cf-for-k8s/docs/deploy-local.md

 1. Make sure you've installed a metrics-server.
    - this may be as simple as running something like `kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/download/v0.3.6/components.yaml`

+1. Once the `kapp deploy` succeeds, you should be able to run `cf api api.vcap.me --skip-ssl-validation`, etc